 Farmyard - Sheep

-Mairsy Doats is a cross between a Romney Sire and a Cormo/Border Leicester dame.
+Mairsy Doats is the short brown sheep, a cross between a Romney Sire and a Cormo/Border Leicester dame.
 Born in March 2013.
 Her fleece is a dark silver color with locks that spiral like corkscrew curls.

 Katie and Tenley